 1. South Maui (Kihei and Wailea)

 This is probably the most popular area on Maui to stay for both couples and families.
 The Maui south shore offers quick access to incredible beaches.
+Plus, Makena Landing near here is great for scuba diving.
 You’ll find mostly resorts in Wailea and condos and hotels in Kihei.
 The downside of this area is more tourists.

 2. West Maui: Lahaina, Kaanapali, Kapalua

-West Maui is all luxury resorts (even more so than Wailea), golfing and dramatic Maui beaches.
+West Maui offers plenty of luxury resorts (even more so than Wailea), golfing, and dramatic Maui beaches.
 The downside is that it’s less central (more driving) to other areas on the island.
 Best for couples and luxury lovers.
+Budget options are still available here, however.

 3. Along the Hana Highway (Paia and Hana)